 "The Rules" are twenty-six ideas I've collected over the years that seemed relevant enough to life in general that I've written each down with a short story to reinforce each in particular.
 This is Rule Number Eleven.

 I think I first discovered this rule while learning to drive a stick shift.
 I got my driver's license the month I turned 15, back in the day Hawaii allowed such things.
 That year I took a course in automotive mechanics and by 16 I was a self proclaimed expert in all things automotive.
 The next year a friend tossed me the keys to a car with a clutch and I found out I wasn't an expert after all.
-A few years later the rule came in handy when talking about things to come in aviaiton.
+A few years later the rule came in handy when talking about things to come in aviation.

 I was sent to Purdue ROTC in 1974 and given a tin set of pilot wings that meant I was going to USAF undergraduate pilot training, provided I survived the four years and ended up with a degree and an officer's commission.
 To the cadets not wearing that same tin badge, we were pilots.
 Of course I had not yet touched the controls of an airplane at that point in my life.
+No more than three or four of us cadets had licenses.

 A Cessna 310!
 George was checked out in a 310!
 We all crowded around Cadet George Daniel's new multi-engine pilot's license, a foreign piece of paper to most of us.
 But even to those of us with no pilot's license of any kind, we knew this put George into the big leagues.
 "So that's the best pilot's license there is," someone half asked, half stated.
 "Now you can fly any airplane, single-engine, twin-engine, even four-engine!"